collapsed-stacks/startups/questions/3028/how-much-learning-how-much-working.md

 - posted by: [Esqarrouth](https://stackexchange.com/users/3055586/esqarrouth) on 2015-01-16
 - score: 2

-<p>If you are thinking of entering the startup scene, before even doing a thing about your idea I recommend spending 3 months on just learning on entrepreneurship in general, so you have an idea of what you are getting into. </p>
+If you are thinking of entering the startup scene, before even doing a thing about your idea I recommend spending 3 months on just learning on entrepreneurship in general, so you have an idea of what you are getting into.

-<p>Then about 3 months of validating your idea with customers and researching other companies, competitors so you get a sense of the market.
+Then about 3 months of validating your idea with customers and researching other companies, competitors so you get a sense of the market.
 Researching their founders, their products, their timeline, the problems they had, how they solved those etc..
-I think this should be about 50-50.</p>
+I think this should be about 50-50.

-<p>After that I advise 70% executing and 30% learning.
+After that I advise 70% executing and 30% learning.
 Our company culture is based on this.
 If you work for 5 years but do the same thing as you did on the 2nd week, you only have 2 weeks  of experience of that job.
-But if you are constantly learning and improving than you get real experience which is very valuable.</p>
+But if you are constantly learning and improving than you get real experience which is very valuable.

-<p>That being said this is a subjective matter and these are all my personal opinions.
+That being said this is a subjective matter and these are all my personal opinions.
 This should only give you a perspective.
-I am also curious about the answers of other people.</p>
+I am also curious about the answers of other people.

 ## Answer 3039